Gaddafi's desert retreat is no longer a haven

-Former Wimbledon finalist Eugenie Bouchard says she will honour a promise to go on a blind date with a Twitter follower after losing a Super Bowl bet.

-ABU GREIN, Libya Muammar Gaddafi's desert retreat, where he sought solitude or came to hunt, has been taken over by opposition fighters who show scant respect for the fallen leader's haven of tranquility.
+ABU GREIN, Libya Muammar Gaddafi's desert retreat, where he sought solitude or came to hunt, has been taken over by opposition fighters who show scant respect for the fallen leader's haven of tranquillity.

 The sprawling complex of houses, tennis courts, pools and pasture at Abu Grein lies near the frontline about 100 km (60 miles) west of Gaddafi's birthplace and tribal bastion of Sirte, on the Mediterranean coast.